Lord Mayor of Cork: Functions

 The office is largely symbolic and its responsibilities consist of chairing meetings of the City Council and representing the city at public events.
 Apart from a few reserved functions, which are exercised by the City Council as a whole, executive power is exercised by the chief executive, a council official appointed by the Public Appointments Service.

+Former office-holders

-Notable former office-holders
+Among the former mayors of Cork, notable office-holders include: